oauth-entra-id/oauth-entra-id/packages/oauth-entra-id/README.md

 - Promise of a `Result` object:
   - `newAccessToken` - The new access token object containing the token value, suggested name, and options.
-  - `newRefreshToken` - The new refresh token object containing the token value, suggested name, and options.
+  - `newRefreshToken` - The new refresh token object containing the token value, suggested name, and options (if refresh token is available).
   - `meta` - Metadata about the user that has been extracted from the payload.
   - `payload` - The payload of the access token.
   - `rawJwt` - The access token in JWT format.